AFC-AI2C/summer-course/Python/Lesson 02 - Conditional Statements and Error Handling/python_loops_iterables_exercises.md

 ✅ *Check*: Should print powers of 2: 1, 2, 4, ..., up to 512.

-# changed the check to where 512 is the final number

 ---

 ### Exercise 10: For Loop with Enumerate